hathach/tinyusb/docs/boards.md

 # Boards

 The board support code is only used for self-contained examples and testing.
 It is not used when TinyUSB is part of a larger project.
-It is responsible for getting the MCU started and the USB peripheral clocked withminimal of on-board devices
+It is responsible for getting the MCU started and the USB peripheral clocked with minimal of on-board devices
-- One LED for status with different blink pattern
+- One LED for status
 - One Button to get input from user
 - One UART optionally, mostly for host examples